-Uncertainties remain on the magnitude of tropical SST cooling during the LGM.
-Previous estimates of tropical cooling $(2.7^{\circ}C \pm 0.5^{\circ}C, Bal$ lantyne et al., 2005) are greater than more recent estimates $(1.5^{\circ}C \pm 1.2^{\circ}C, MARGO$ Project Members, 2009).
+1.2°C, MARGO Project Members, 2009).
 Such discrepancies may arise from seasonal productivity (Leduc et al., 2010) and habitat depth (Telford et al., 2013) biases.
-In the western and eastern tropical Pacific, many proxy records show 2°C to 3°C cooling relative to the pre-industrial period (Lea et al., 2000, 2006; de Garidel-Thoron et al., 2007; Leduc et al., 2007; Pahnke et al., 2007; Stott et al., 2007; Koutavas and Sachs, 2008; Steinke et al., 2008; Linsley et al., 2010).
+In the western and eastern tropical Pacific, many proxy records show 2-3°C cooling relative to the pre-industrial period (Lea et al., 2000; Lea et al., 2006; de Garidel-Thoron et al., 2007; Leduc et al., 2007; Pahnke et al., 2007; Stott et al., 2007; Koutavas and Sachs, 2008; Steinke et al., 2008; Linsley et al., 2010).
 AOGCMs tend to underestimate longitudinal patterns of tropical SST (Otto-Bliesner et al., 2009) and atmospheric circulation (DiNezio et al., 2011).

-Larger sea ice seasonality is reconstructed for the LGM compared to the pre-industrial period around Antarctica (Gersonde et al., 2005).
+Larger sea-ice seasonality is reconstructed for the LGM compared to the pre-industrial period around Antarctica (Gersonde et al., 2005).
 Climate models underestimate this feature, as well as the magnitude of Southern Ocean cooling (Roche et al., 2012) (see Box 5.1, Figure 1).
-In Antarctica 7°C to 10°C cooling relative to the pre-industrial period is reconstructed from ice cores (Stenni et al., 2010; Uemura et al., 2012) and captured in most PMIP3/CMIP5 simulations (Figure 5.5d).
+In Antarctica 7°C-10°C cooling relative to the pre-industrial period is reconstructed from ice cores (Stenni et al., 2010; Uemura et al., 2012) and captured in most PMIP3/CMIP5 simulations (Figure 5.5 d).

 The combined use of proxy reconstructions, with incomplete spatial coverage, and model simulations is used to estimate LGM global mean temperature change (Table 5.2).
-One recent such study, combining multi-proxy data with multiple AOGCMs, estimates LGM global cooling at $4.0^{\circ}C \pm 0.8^{\circ}C$ (95% confidence interval) (Annan and Hargreaves, 2013).
-This result contrasts with the wider range of global cooling

-(1.7°C to 8.3°C) obtained using Earth-system models of intermediate complexity (EMIC) (Schneider von Deimling et al., 2006; Holden et al., 2010b; Schmittner et al., 2011).
-The source of these differences in the estimate of LGM cooling may be the result of (i) the proxy data used to constrain the simulations, such as data sets associated with mild cooling in the tropics and the North Atlantic; (ii) model resolution and structure, which affects their ability to resolve the land-sea contrast (Annan and Hargreaves, 2013) and polar amplification (Fyke and Eby, 2012); (iii) the experimental design of the simulations, where the lack of dust and vegetation feedbacks (Section 5.2.2.3) and insufficient integration time.
-Based on the results and the caveats in the studies assessed here (Table 5.2), it is very likely that global mean surface temperature during the LGM was cooler than pre-industrial by 3°C to 8°C.
+One recent such study, combining multiproxy data with multiple AOGCMs, estimates LGM global cooling at $4.0^{\circ}C \pm 0.8^{\circ}C$ (95% confidence interval) (Annan and Hargreaves, 2013).
+This result contrasts with the wider range of global cooling (1.7-8.3°C) obtained using Earth-system models of intermediate complexity (EMIC) (Schneider von Deimling et al., 2006; Holden et al., 2010b; Schmittner et al., 2011).
+The source of these differences in the estimate of LGM cooling may be the result of: (i) the proxy data used to constrain the simulations, such as datasets associated with mild cooling in the tropics and the North Atlantic; (ii) model resolution and structure, which affects their ability to resolve the land-sea contrast (Annan and Hargreaves, 2013) and polar amplification (Fyke and Eby, 2012); (iii) the experimental design of the simulations, where the lack of dust and vegetation feedbacks (Section 5.2.2.3) and insufficient integration time.
+Based on the results and the caveats in the studies assessed here (Table 5.2), it is very likely that global-mean surface temperature during the LGM was cooler than pre-industrial by $3^{\circ}C-8^{\circ}C$.